-The safety and security of all students, employees, and guests of the campus community are of major importance to Central Community College (CCC).
-It is the purpose of the College to provide safety and security measures on all campuses which will allow the students to experience a college environment conducive to a good learning experience and void of the threats of criminal activity.
-Our goal is to provide an experience which is free of crime and substance abuse for all students, employees, and guests.
+Central Community College (CCC) is committed to the goal of providing a safe environment for its students, faculty, staff, employees, and guests.
+It is the purpose of the College to provide safety and security measures on all campuses and properties which will allow the students to experience a college environment conducive to a positive learning experience and void of threats of criminal activity.
+Our goal is to provide an experience which is free of crime and substance abuse for all students, faculty, staff, employees, and guests.